krishnanlab/PecanPy/README.md

 The details of implementation and the optimizations, along with benchmarks, are described in the application note [_PecanPy: a fast, efficient and parallelized Python implementation of node2vec_](https://doi.org/10.1093/bioinformatics/btab202), which is published in _Bioinformatics_.
 The benchmarking results presented in the preprint can be reproduced using the test scripts provided in the companion [benchmarks repo](https://github.com/krishnanlab/PecanPy_benchmarks).

-**v2 update**: PecanPy is now equipped with _node2vec+_, which handles weighted graph more effectively.
+**v2 update**: PecanPy is now equipped with _node2vec+_, which is a natural extension of _node2vec_, and handles weighted graph more effectively.
 For more information, see [*Accurately Modeling Biased Random Walks on Weighted Wraphs Using Node2vec+*]().
 The datasets and test scripts for reproducing the presented results are available in the [node2vec+ benchmarks repo](https://github.com/krishnanlab/node2vecplus_benchmarks).

 ## Installation